Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Real data application

 We perform the following preprocessing steps: $(i)$ Each missing value is replaced by the mean of the non missing values of that attribute for other communities. $(ii)$ We eliminate $16$ attributes to make the ensemble of the attribute vectors linearly independent.
 Thus we obtain a design matrix $\bX_{\rm tot}\in\reals^{n_{\rm tot}\times p}$ with $n_{\rm tot}=1994$ and $p = 106$; $(iii)$ We normalize each column of the resulting design matrix to have mean zero and $\ell_2$ norm equal to $\sqrt{n_{\rm tot}}$.

 In order to evaluate various hypothesis testing procedures, we need to know the true significant variables.
-To this end, we let $\theta_0 = (\bX_{\rm tot}^{\sT}\bX_{\rm tot})^{-1}\bX_{\rm tot}^{\sT} y$ be the least-square solution.
-We take $\theta_0$ as the true parameter vector obtained from the whole data set.
-Fig.~\ref{fig:true_theta} shows the the entries of $\theta_0$.
+To this end, we let $\mtx{\theta}_0 = (\bX_{\rm tot}^{\sT}\bX_{\rm tot})^{-1}\bX_{\rm tot}^{\sT} \by$ be the least-square estimator, using the whole data set.
+Figure~\ref{fig:true_theta} shows the the entries of $\mtx{\theta}_0$.
 Clearly, only a few entries have non negligible values which correspond to the significant attributes.
-In computing type I errors and powers, we take the elements in $\theta_0$ with magnitude larger than $0.04$ as active and the others as inactive.
+In computing type I errors and powers, we take the elements in $\mtx{\theta}_0$ with magnitude larger than $0.04$ as active and the others as inactive.

-We take random subsamples of size $n = 84$ from the communities.
-We compare \sdl\,with Buhlmann's method over $20$ realizations and significance levels $\alpha = 0.01, 0.025, 0.05$.
-Type I errors and powers are computed by comparing to $\theta_0$.
+In order to validate our approach in the high-dimensional $p>n$ regime, we take random subsamples of the communities (hence subsamples of the rows of $\bX_{\rm tot}$) of size $n = 84$.
+We compare \sdl\, with the method of \cite{BuhlmannSignificance}, over $20$ realizations and significance levels $\alpha = 0.01, 0.025, 0.05$.
+The fraction of type I errors and statistical power is computed by comparing to $\mtx{\theta}_0$.
 Table~\ref{tbl:crime} summarizes the results.
-As it can be seen, Buhlmann's method is conservative yielding to zero type I error and smaller power than \sdl\,in return.
+As the reader can see, Buhlmann's method is very conservative yielding to no type-I errors and but much smaller power than \sdl.

-In table~\ref{tbl:featuresname}, we report the relevant features obtained from the whole dataset as described above i.e., $\theta_0$, and the relevant features predicted by \sdl\, and the B\"uhlmann's method from one random subsample of communities of size $n=84$.
-Features description is available at~\cite{FrankAsuncion2010}.
+In table~\ref{tbl:featuresname}, we report the relevant features obtained from the whole dataset as described above, corresponding to the nonzero entries in $\mtx{\theta}_0$.
+We also report the features identified as relevant by \sdl\, and those identified as relevant by Ridge-based regression method, from one random subsample of communities of size $n=84$.
+Features description is available in~\cite{FrankAsuncion2010}.

-Finally, in Fig.~\ref{fig:gaussian_crime_partial} we plot the normalized histograms of $Z_{S_0}$ (in red) and $Z_{S_0^c}$ (in white).
-Recall that $Z = (z_i)_{i=1}^p$ denotes the vector with $z_i\equiv \htheta^u_i/(\tau[(\Sigma^{-1})_{ii}]^{1/2})$.
-Further, $Z_{S_0}$ and $Z_{S_0^c}$ respectively denote the restrictions of $Z$ to the active set $S_0$ and the inactive set $S_0^c$.
-This plot demonstrates that $Z_{S^c_0}$ has roughly standard normal distribution as predicted by the theory.
+Finally, in Fig.~\ref{fig:gaussian_crime_partial} we plot the normalized histograms of $\mtx{v}_{S_0}$ (in red) and $\mtx{V}_{S_0^c}$ (in white).
+Recall that $\mtx{v} = (v_i)_{i=1}^p$ denotes the vector with $v_i\equiv \htheta^u_i/(\tau[(\mtx{\Sigma}^{-1})_{ii}]^{1/2})$.
+Further, $\mtx{v}_{S_0}$ and $\mtx{v}_{S_0^c}$ respectively denote the restrictions of $\mtx{v}$ to the active set $S_0$ and the inactive set $S_0^c$.
+This plot demonstrates that $\mtx{v}_{S^c_0}$ has roughly standard normal distribution as predicted by the theory.